Located between elegant Budapest and Imperial Vienna, Bratislava beckons the curious traveler.

 The austere architecture of eastern Europe resonates in cities all along the Lower Danube, from Bucharest, Romania to Budapest, Hungary.
 In these two important cities, Communist bloc cement grey buildings are juxtaposed with the grand designs of rococo, French Baroque and neoclassical architecture.
 But it’s tiny Bratislava, flanked by the opulence of Budapest and Vienna, that is quietly becoming its own major tourist destination.

 Getting to Bratislava on the Danube.

 Close to Vienna, Bratislava lies near the border of Austria, where the Danube runs almost straight east and west between Budapest and Vienna.
 After several visits, I finally feel as though I’m beginning to understand this vibrant city that dates back to the Stone Age.
 Almost every river cruise company includes Bratislava on their Danube itinerary.
-The Viking Lif docked here for nearly twelve hours, plenty of time to explore the city, enjoy a café lunch and never feel rushed.
+The Viking Lif docked here for nearly 12 hours.
+Plenty of time to explore the city, enjoy a café lunch and never feel rushed.

 What to do in Bratislava usually begins with a morning motor coach tour of the city and a visit to the hilltop Bratislava Castle.

 Originally built in the ninth century, the castle was destroyed by fire in 1811.
 With the original building plans in hand, reconstruction began in 1953 and was completed in 1963.
 It now houses part of the National Museum and is home to the National Council of Slovakia.

 The Courtyard at Bratislava Castle gets busy at noon when office workers come outside to enjoy their lunch.

 View of the Danube, the asymmetrical New Bridge and the kooky UFO restaurant at the top.
 The bridge opened in 1972.